odlgroup/odl/doc/source/dev/testing.rst

 It is even possible to run all examples as part of the test suite by running ``pytest --examples``, but be aware that this requires all ODL dependencies to be installed and that plotting windows can be opened during execution.

-Consult the `examples`_ directory for an impression of the style in which ODL examples are written For examples on how to write examples, please consult the examples directory.
+Consult the `examples`_ directory for an impression of the style in which ODL examples are written.

 .. _doctest: https://docs.python.org/library/doctest.html
 .. _pytest: http://doc.pytest.org/en/latest/